-- To attend a CPS program, all clients require either a general CPS referral form or a Program Specific Referral form (Pulmonary Rehabilitation Phase 2, Pulmonary Rehabilitation Phase 3, Cardiac Rehabilitation Phase 2, Cardiac Rehabilitation Phase 3, Neuro Gym and Parkinson's Disease) ccompleted by a health professional employed by the Public Health Service.
+- To attend a CPS program, all clients require either a general CPS referral form or a Program Specific Referral form (Pulmonary Rehabilitation Phase 2, Pulmonary Rehabilitation Phase 3, Cardiac Rehabilitation Phase 2, Cardiac Rehabilitation Phase 3 and Parkinson's Disease) ccompleted by a health professional employed by the Public Health Service.
 Referrals are not accepted from General Practitioners, Nurses or Allied Health Professionals working in the private or non-government sectors.
 Clients cannot self refer.

 - Referral forms are available by contacting the Community Physiotherapy Services office on (08) 9224 1783 or by following the links above.

 - The referrer is to determine if clients may benefit from one-on-one physiotherapy assessment, treatment, and allocation of a home program before entering CPS programs.
 CPS does not provide one-on-one treatment.

 - Phone consultation to clarify the suitability of the client for referral is welcome.
 To speak to a Senior Physiotherapist telephone CPS on (08) 9224 1783.

 - Completed referral forms can be posted or faxed to CPS.

 Clients will be called by a Senior Physiotherapist within approximately 2 weeks of the referral being received to be screened to determine suitability for a CPS class.
 The physiotherapists at CPS will allocate clients to the most appropriate program and class.
 Please note that commencement date depends on existing class vacancies and may be affected by school term breaks.
 Some clients may be placed on a class waiting list for a short period of time prior to commencing classes.